Teens from a Boston skating club, their mothers, and coaches among passengers killed in air crash

 The officials spoke on condition of anonymity to discuss details not yet announced.
 No identities of the crew have been released.

+But the wife of one of the helicopter pilots said on Facebook that her husband, Andrew Eaves of Noxubee County Mississippi, was killed.
+In a phone call, Carrie Eaves confirmed the post was hers.

+“We ask that you pray for our family and friends and for all the other families that are suffering today.
+We ask for peace while we grieve,” her post read.

 The three soldiers were doing an annual night proficiency training flight, Defense Secretary Pete Hegseth said, adding they were a “fairly experienced crew.”
-Their names had not been released as officials were notifying relatives, he said.
+Officials were notifying relatives, he said.

-Han and Lane were returning from the U.S. Figure Skating Championships.
-Jinna, about 15 years old, and Spencer, about 16, were traveling with their mothers, Jin Han and Christine Lane, Zeghibe said.

-Shishkova and Naumov were also on board the flight.
-They won the pairs title at the 1994 world championships in Chiba, Japan.
-The Russia-born pair also competed twice in the Olympics.
+Casey reported from Boston and Geller reported from New York.
+Associated Press journalists Summer Ballentine in Columbia, Missouri; Margery Beck in Omaha, Nebraska; Christine Fernando in Chicago; Hannah Fingerhut in Des Moines, Iowa; Nicholas Ingram in Wichita, Kansas; and Safiyah Riddle in Montgomery, Alabama, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.